KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: KVG-Bench

 We designed a meticulous collection process to ensure the diversity and complexity of the images.
 First, we carefully selected 10 categories from the field of fine-grained visual recognition (FGVR)~\cite{welinder2010caltech, maji2013fine, krause20133d, stanforddogs, nilsback2008automated} that are suitable for visual grounding, excluding categories which are challenging for object localization such as ``sports'' and ``scene''.
 Second, an entity list for each category was systematically developed through initial extraction of fine-grained labels from existing datasets, followed by comprehensive enrichment of entity names via ChatGPT-assisted expansion.
 We then retrieved web images using these entity names as search queries, enforcing strict quality criteria: each image must contain at least two entities from the same category with clear visual disparities.

 The annotation process prioritized quality control.
-Five annotators manually annotated each image with bounding boxes and entity labels by cross-referencing contextual information (e.g. caption, webpage metadata) with authoritative sources (e.g., Wikipedia entries) to verify entity identities.
+Five annotators independently annotated each image with bounding boxes and entity labels by cross-referencing contextual information (e.g. caption, webpage metadata) with authoritative sources (e.g., Wikipedia entries) to verify entity identities.
 To ensure consistency, all the annotations underwent independent re-evaluation by annotators who did not participate in the initial labeling, with conflicting cases cross-verified through multi-annotator reconciliation and persistently inconsistent instances eliminated to ensure annotation accuracy.
-By integrating comprehensive validation protocols and expert-aligned annotation workflows, \ourbench sets a new standard for evaluating cognitive visual perception in multimodal systems.
+By integrating comprehensive validation protocols and expert-aligned annotation workflows, \ourbench provides a challenging testbed for evaluating knowledge-intensive visual grounding in MLLMs.

+To evaluate generalization, we divide the benchmark into \textit{seen} and \textit{unseen} splits based on whether the target entity’s category appears in the training data.
+The seen split contains 5 categories (Aircraft, Car, Reptilia, Bird, Food), while the unseen split includes 5 held-out categories (Dog, Mollusca, Mammal, Flower, Landmark).
+This design evaluates both in-domain grounding and out-of-domain generalization to novel fine-grained concepts.